 - FinAid's website lists details on loans for graduate, business, law, or medical schools.

 - The U.S. Department of Education is a good place to start your research.
 Student grants, loans, and work-study are the three major forms of student financial aid available through the Department’s Student Financial Assistance office.
 This is updated yearly.

 - The College Board’s “bigfuture” website has lots of general loan information.

-- For information on loans for continuing education, see http://www.collegescholarships.org/loans/continuing.htm.
+- College Scholarships.org has more information on loans for continuing education.

-- Our Financial Planning calculators can help you budget for loan repayments or estimate how much you can save in a 529 plan.
-See “Student Loan” calculator at http://www.calcxml.com/calculators/student-loan-repayment?skn=253.
+- Our planning calculators can help you budget for loan repayments or estimate how much you can save in a 529 plan.

-Talk to one of our Agents to learn more about how policy loans can help you.
+Talk to one of our experts to learn more about how policy loans can help you.